Muimi272/Chat-Room/README.md

   ```

 Members.json (required by server)
-- The server reads the content of Members.json line by line, and adds it to CopyOnWriteArrayList<String> legalMembersName via the add() method, which serves as the unique identification for whether the client can connect.
+- The server reads the content of Members.json line by line, and adds it to CopyOnWriteArrayList<String> legalMembersName via the add() method, which serves as unique identification for whether the client can connect.
 Please write in the following format:
   ```
-  Test
-  Username1
-  Username2
+  Test:123456
+  Username1:abcdefg
+  Username2:hijklmn

   ```
 - Note that usernames are separated by '\n', so a newline is still required at the end of the file.
+- Please try to keep the length of usernames and passwords within 20 characters, otherwise they cannot be fully displayed when using the \showLegal command.

 Message Protocol
 - All messages are text lines ending with a newline ("\n").
 Message prefixes:
-  - `join:<username>加入了聊天\n`
+  - `join:<username>joined the chat\n`
   - `chat:<username>:<message>\n`
-  - `away:<username>退出了聊天\n`
+  - `away:<username>left the chat\n`

 Admin Console (server-side)
 - Supported commands: